There’s been a fevered interest in the art of storytelling among the business crowd the last few years.

 We are told that story — applied to salesmanship, preaching, advertising, conversation, marketing, songwriting, and blogging — contains the power to deliver the world to the deft storyteller’s door.

 This is correct.
 The writer runs this show.

 But what is a well-told story?
 How do we know we’re getting down to the true thing?

-Libraries are filled with books on craft.
+Libraries are filled with books on the craft.
 You can (and should) read everything from Aristotle to McKee to get your chops.
-Today, let’s get into a simple note or two from the pen of a contemporary legend.
+Today — however — let’s get into a simple note or two from the pen of a contemporary legend.

-David Mamet, America’s greatest living playwright, has forgotten more about all this than ten internet marketing gurus sipping mojitos in San Jose will ever know.
+David Mamet, America’s greatest living playwright, has forgotten more about all this than you or I will probably ever know.

-A few months ago, a memo surfaced, written by Mamet to the clan of writers working on his television show.
+A few years ago, a memo surfaced, written by Mamet to the clan of writers working on his then television show, The Unit.
 This little “memo,” as Movieline states, is actually more a master class in writing and storytelling.

 Information is … information

 The audience will not tune in to watch information.
 You wouldn’t, I wouldn’t.
 No one would or will.
 The audience will only tune in and stay tuned in to watch drama. ~ David Mamet

 50,000 people were waiting.
 Untold thousands would watch online in the hours and days ahead.